VANISH MAGAZINERead the feature story here!

 Life is a holiday for former Winnipeg magician James Cielen.

-As a performer aboard Holland America Line and Crystal cruise ships, Cielen plans to spend nine months of the year exploring the world's top vacation spots, eating lobster and filet mignon, and doing his weekly magic show.
+As a headline performer aboard Holland America Line cruise ships, Cielen plans to spend nine months of the year exploring the world's top vacation spots, eating lobster and filet mignon, and doing his weekly illusion show.

 "I'm making more than I would make performing at some of the hotels in Las Vegas," Cielen, says via Internet e-mail from somewhere in the middle of the Caribbean.

 "So, I'm very happy on the high seas."